asatarin/asatarin.github.io/talks/2017-07-sanitizers-in-testing.md

 As the saying goes, “with great power comes great responsibility”.
 C++ is a language with great expression power and vast capabilities.
-One have to pay for this capabilities with possible defects, which are absent in programs written in managed languages.
+One have to pay for these capabilities with possible defects, which are absent in programs written in managed languages.

 Sanitizers are wonderful tools, which will help you find complex